 School Trip Participation

 Students will not be allowed to participate in school trips if they are not in good standing in regards to grades, attendance, or behavior.
 This will be determined at the discretion of the Dean of the Lab School.

 School of the Ozarks has been established under the department of Character Education of College of the Ozarks.
 Therefore, our programs will be rooted in the goals of The Keeter Center for Character Education.
 Character education at School of the Ozarks will:

 Reflect the College's five-fold mission emphasizing academic, Christian, vocational, cultural, and patriotic growth, and provide society with productive, responsible citizens.

 Promote basic Christian values such as honesty, respect for and service to others, good citizenship, generosity, honor, courage, sound use of time and talents, and the work ethic.

 Character Point Average (CPA)

 At the end of each semester, our faculty members reflect upon each student’s character qualities.
-All teachers and the Dean of the Lab School evaluate how each student’s life reflects the fruits of the Spirit, the five goals of the College and School, and the twelve FirstPLACE! character traits selected by our community.
-Students are given a detailed report with scores in thirty-one specific categories.
-Only the student and his/her family see the final report with the scores of all faculty members, which were submitted anonymously.
+Teachers evaluate how each student’s life reflects the fruits of the Spirit, the five goals of the College and School, and the twelve FirstPLACE! character traits selected by our community.
+Only the student and his/her family see the final report with the scores.
 This evaluation helps the student and his or her parent(s) reflect on areas where he or she is most like Christ, as well as to identify areas in which he or she might need to be more sensitive to His Spirit.